vivlabs/instaclone/README.md

 ## Maturity

+Started as a one-day hack, but it's been improved a bit.
-Mostly a one-day hack.
-It works in at least one continuous build environment, but still under development.
+It works well in at least one continuous build environment with directories of about 50K files synced regularly.

 ## Caveats